Also known as: human flag, straddle flag, flag hold, wall bars flag, flag progression

 Description

-What common mistakes should I avoid when practicing it?
+What common mistakes should I avoid with this hold?

-How do I progress toward the Straddle human flag or find alternatives?
+How can I progress to the straddle human flag hold or find alternatives?